Billy Morgan on snowboarding, the UK scene and scooters

 What does it feel like to stand at the top of the big air before you go?
 How does it make you feel like inside?
 It’s just a simple answer isn’t it, it’s wonderful!

-Sometimes people ask some genuine questions and it’s fine, as long as people are asking me things that they actually want to know, because you can tell when you do interviews, sometimes someone’s just like wheeling of some questions that they don’t really want to be asking.
-But when an interview is quite genuine, the questions are suited, it’s not a chore, I don’t mind answering that because I can tell that there’s like authenticity behind it.
+Sometimes people ask some genuine questions and it’s fine, as long as people are asking me things that they actually want to know.
+You can tell when you do interviews, sometimes someone’s just like wheeling off some questions that they don’t really want to be asking.
+But when an interview is quite genuine, the questions are suited, it’s not a chore, I don’t mind answering that because I can tell that there’s authenticity behind it.
 As the interviewee it’s crap when someone does an interview and you know deep down they don’t really want to be doing it.
-You don’t care do you haha?

-We do, we absolutely do… So, there’s been a lot of chat on authenticity and snowboarding becoming an Olympic sport.
+So, there’s a lot of chat on authenticity and snowboarding becoming an Olympic sport.
 As someone with your background, how do you feel about that?

 When the topic first came up, I just thought it was bullshit, but now I look back and I think it has made a difference.
 The thing I said when I was asked about that was there’s so many things in snowboarding that you can do, that if there’s people off doing Olympic snowboarding that doesn’t affect the other people that go into snowboarding, they can still go snowboarding and have a good time.
 The rail riders will still go and film sick video parts, and the people who are going to the Olympics will do that.
 It is a diverse enough sport, there’s enough you can do, you know it’s different, you don’t have to be narrowed into something, it’s not like everybody thinks that if you go snowboarding you’re aiming to go to the Olympics.
 People go snowboarding just to have a good time and shred, that’s what it’s about really but..
 I didn’t notice the repercussions of what it would do to the sport it being an Olympic sport.